srsran/srsRAN_4G/README.md

 **srsLTE is used by srsUE, a full stack (PHY to IP) implementation of an LTE UE. srsUE is available at https://github.com/srslte/srsue**

-*News*: We have just released srsUE 1.1 now supporting the bladeRF hardware.
-We have also added Paging and improved general stability.
+*News*: We have just released srsUE 1.2 containing important bugfixes and improvements in the synchronization procedure.
+Checkout the [CHANGELOG](CHANGELOG)

 The srsLTE software license is AGPLv3.